E-commerce in Belgium

 Google is the most popular search engine in Belgium.
 Google prefers local websites.
 Register a local domain name if you want to attract Belgian customers to your shop.

 Websites with a .be, .vlaanderen, or .brussels extension are registered with DNS Belgium.
 To register a domain name, you need a hosting provider or registrar.
 DNS Belgium has a list of registrars and guidance on criteria for domain names.
+This includes Dutch companies.
 Registering a domain name is free for businesses, organisations, and private citizens, and you do not need to have an address or run a business in Belgium.

 Language